This page explains some of the ways you can get involved with your school's community.

 GPO Box 4367, MELBOURNE 3001

-If the minister approves the constitution, the first parent club meeting is held.
-In this first meeting the office bearers are elected.
+- If the minister approves the constitution, the first parent club meeting is held.
+Interested parents should complete the Registration Form at Schedule 1 of the Constitution which will make them a member of the club until the next Annual General Meeting of the club.
+In this first meeting, the office bearers are elected.

-office bearer nomination form (docx - 48kb) to help with the elections.
+office-bearer nomination form (docx - 48.01kb) to help with the elections.

 The process to start a club is set by legislation.
 You cannot start a club any other way.